Some of the links on this site are affiliate links.

 An investment strategy focused on aggressive growth may take on riskier investments with higher payouts.
 A more defensive strategy may prioritize higher amounts of diversification instead of focusing on single stocks with higher returns.

-With everything in finance, each decision bears a trade-off of potential benefits and hindrances: there’s never a strategic approach that’s always strictly better or always correct.
+With everything in finance, each decision bears a trade-off of benefits and risk: there’s never a strategic approach that’s always strictly better or always correct.

 Specifically, you must understand the history and current state of the company whose dividend stocks you are considering purchasing.